WordPress/rollback-update-failure/README.md

 To avoid confusion: The "temp-backup" folder will NOT be used to "rollback" a plugin to a previous version after an update.
 This folder will simply contain a **transient backup** of the previous version of a plugins/themes getting updated, and as soon as the update process finishes, the folder will be empty.

-This plugin will automatically deactivate itself once the feature has been committed to core.

 There is a change to `WP_Upgrader::install_package()` that can't be implemented in the plugin. :sad: So it requires the [Faster Updates](https://github.com/afragen/faster-updates) plugin to be installed and active.

 ## Testing